 Message visibility limit

-Team members can send unlimited messages in Slack, but only the most recent 10,000 will be searchable and viewable.
+Members can send unlimited messages in Slack, but only the most recent 10,000 will be searchable and viewable in your workspace.

 Thanks so much for your feedback!